★ A Cinematic Initiative

 A film club in every classroom.

-Bringing the world's greatest cinema into Indian classrooms — one curated film a week, watched together, talked about afterwards.
+Bringing the world's greatest cinema to Indian classrooms and campuses — from primary school to undergraduate, postgraduate, and MBA cohorts — one curated film a week, watched together, talked about afterwards.
 Volunteer-led.
 Almost no cost.

 Scroll

-My Neighbour Totoro Pather Panchali 12 Angry Men Bicycle Thieves Children of Heaven Spirited Away Cinema Paradiso Lagaan Wadjda Hidden Figures Whiplash Gandhi My Neighbour Totoro Pather Panchali 12 Angry Men Bicycle Thieves Children of Heaven Spirited Away Cinema Paradiso Lagaan Wadjda Hidden Figures Whiplash Gandhi
+My Neighbour Totoro Pather Panchali 12 Angry Men Bicycle Thieves Children of Heaven Spirited Away Children of Heaven Lagaan Wadjda Hidden Figures Whiplash Gandhi My Neighbour Totoro Pather Panchali 12 Angry Men Bicycle Thieves Children of Heaven Spirited Away Children of Heaven Lagaan Wadjda Hidden Figures Whiplash Gandhi

 ★ The Problem